bbowen1036/shop-app/NOTES.md

   requires colors prop with at least 2 colors
   ex: colors={["#ffedff", "#ffe3ff"]}
   this is a component so dimensions need to be set relative to screen

+  # storing session token locally on device
+  - so session can persist
+  npm install --save @react-native-community/async-storage import AsyncStorage from "@react-native-community/async-storage";
+  uses a key: value storage